asdfugil/srd/README.md

 | Install to iPhone 11 19E5225g    | PASS          | PASS          | PASS          | PASS
 | Install to iPhone 12 19E5225g    | PASS          | PASS          | PASS          | PASS

 Apple needs to Resolve the Issues with PR https://github.com/apple/security-research-device/pull/48 & PR https://github.com/apple/security-research-device/pull/49.
 For a deeper dive see https://github.com/xsscx/srd/blob/main/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md.
+Entitlement & Build Issues are normal, with each IPSW, there is the potential for breaking changes and the Workaround is to keep SRT 20C80 available, and/or use CryptexManager https://github.com/pinauten/CryptexManager.

 ## Prerequisites
 - Security Research Tools https://github.com/apple/security-research-device